Legal AI needs action policy, not just model policy.

 How do client isolation policies work with multiple matters?

-How does Veto help comply with ABA Formal Opinion 512?
+How does Veto support ABA Formal Opinion 512 review?

 Can policies distinguish between different document types?